syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/Installation-errors.md

 1. You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals).
 2. You can get a new license [here](https://www.syncfusion.com/sales/products).
-3. You can reach out to our sales team by emailing <salessupport@syncfusion.com>.
+3. You can reach out to our sales team by emailing <sales@syncfusion.com>.
-4. You can also extend the 30-day trial period after your license has expired.
+4. You can also extend the 30-day trial period after your trial license has expired.

 ## Unable to find a valid license or trial